 In the previous chapter I have explained the CSS basics.
 You should know that CSS is a language which is used to set graphical properties of HTML elements.
 You should also be able to read CSS files and understand them.
 In this part of the book I will show you how to save some work and use freely available predefined CSS styles.
 I strongly suggest that you start with some predefined styles, because making your own (good looking) styles requires a lot of work.
 I will also briefly introduce responsive design.

-This text is strongly aimed at the Bootstrap software library at version 3.x.
-It is certain that in future trends will change as a new version of Bootstrap is released.
+This text is strongly aimed at the Bootstrap software library at version 4.x.
+It is certain that in future trends will change and/or a new version of Bootstrap will be released.

 There are more CSS frameworks available online – e.g.:

-I will use the Bootstrap version 3.x here because it is best known and I like it.
+I will use the Bootstrap version 4.x here because it is best known and I like it.
 The above frameworks offer similar features to Bootstrap, so the choice is rather arbitrary.
-And if you are curious what the word Bootstrap means, you can read an article about it.

 the jQuery library (also available via CDN)